Vishalamatt/Web3.0/README.md

 Followed by choosing the duration for loan amoung 3 options that the bank offer this is done through calling diff methods of the class User then the amount to be lend is asked ending with code giving you the details for repayment
+### Inshort
+Code requires to fill basic details to get you the repay details

 ## Answers
 The loan system I used is centralised since the bank itself is making the decision related to every aspect of lending money